 Serve as facilitator for study team and sponsor with regard to study status information, safety issues, upcoming protocol amendments and consent changes and applicable protocol training.

 Prepares and submits all protocol applications, amendments, continuing reviews, and informed consent documents for SRC and IRB review and approval.

 Prepares and submits regulatory documentation that may include; IND/IDE applications, FDA annual reports, Serious Adverse Event reports, to the appropriate regulatory agencies including the Food and Drug Administration (FDA) etc.

 Coordinates assigned study monitoring and auditing visits with study coordinator, investigator, industry sponsors, and internal/external auditors.

-Requires a bachelor's degree or equivalent in education and experience, plus two years of related experience
+Bachelor's degree or equivalent in education and experience required; 2 years related experience